dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0202.md

-# 08 Some Pattern Principles
+# 0202.
+Some Pattern Principles

 Although design patterns simply describe solutions to problems, they tend to emphasize solutions that promote reusability and flexibility.
 To achieve this, they manifest some key object-oriented design principles.
 We will encounter some of them in this chapter and in more detail throughout the rest of the book.

-This chapter will cover the following topics:

-•

-Composition: How to use object aggregation to achieve greater flexibility than you could with inheritance alone

-•	 Decoupling: How to reduce dependency between elements in a system•	•

-Pattern categories: The types of patterns that this book will cover
+This chapter will cover the following topics: 1) Composition: How to use object aggregation to achieve greater flexibility than you could with inheritance alone.
+2) Decoupling: How to reduce dependency between elements in a system.
+3) The power of the interface: Patterns and polymorphism.
+4) Pattern categories: The types of patterns that this book will cover.

-The power of the interface: Patterns and polymorphism

-The Pattern Revelation
+## 2.1 The Pattern Revelation

 I first started working with objects in the Java language.
 As you might expect, it took a while before some concepts clicked.
 When it did happen, though, it happened very fast, almost with the force of revelation.
 The elegance of inheritance and encapsulation bowled me over.
 I could sense that this was a different way of defining and building systems.
 I got polymorphism, working with a type and switching implementations at runtime.
 It seemed to me that this understanding would solve most of my design problems, and help me design beautiful and elegant systems.